chasclane/packet-projects-broken-/README.md

 1. The ability to SSH, either natively or via an SSH Client such as `PuTTY` (Particularly useful for troubleshooting and validation, though not mandatory for this lab.)
 If you want to use `PuTTy`, you can download it here: http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html

 2. A text editor - Preferably one that parses code easily for readability.
 Though not required to execute anything, is helpful to peruse the code to gain a better understanding of how it works.
-There are many out there, and
+There are many out there, choose the best one... :)

 3. A Web Browser - (Chrome, Firefox, Iceweasel, Safari, IE, Edge, etc.)